 Using Powershell will require two lines of code, one to return the forest roles and another to return the domain roles.

-1. Open windows Powershell.
-On 2012 server click start and type Powershell.
+Step 1.
+Open windows PowerShell.
+On Windows server click start and type Powershell.
 Click Windows Powershell from the search results

-The above command returns the forest FSMO roles.
+The above command returns the forest FSMO roles which includes the Schema Master and the Domain naming master.

-The above command will return the domain FSMO roles.
+The above command will return the domain FSMO roles PDC, RID pool master and Infrastructure Master).

 That’s it for method two.